Lea esta hoja informativa en español

 There are several terms currently used in HIV cure-related research.
 All of them assume that a person no longer needs to take today's HIV drugs, at least for long periods of time:

-• Eradication or complete elimination – getting rid of all virus from all locations in the body; sometimes referred to as "complete cure"
+- Elimination or virologic cure – getting rid of all virus from all locations in the body

-• Durable antiretroviral (ART)-free control – HIV may still be in the body, but it is not active; the body is not fully rid of HIV, but the virus cannot affect one's health and cannot be transmitted to others; also sometimes called "functional cure"
+- Durable antiretroviral (ART)-free control – HIV may still be in the body, but it is not active; the body is not fully rid of HIV, but the virus cannot affect one's health and cannot be transmitted to others; also sometimes called "post-intervention control"

 Read on for the different strategies that could be used to achieve one of these types of cure.
-All are still being researched – some are at more advanced research stages than others.
-Each strategy includes different ways to achieve the same thing – e.g., for "kick and kill," different substances could be used to "awaken" the hidden virus and strengthen the immune system.
+All are still being researched; some are at more advanced research stages than others.
+Each strategy includes different ways to achieve the same thing – e.g., for "latency reversal agents," different substances could be used to "awaken" the hidden virus.
 There are also challenges with each of these strategies, which are explained below.

-Also called "shock and kill" (or, more gently, "poke and clear"), the game plan here is to "kick" or "poke" the resting cells in the reservoirs into action, then "kill" or "clear" the newly activated cells when HIV returns to the bloodstream.
+Also sometimes called "poke and clear," the game plan here is to "poke" the resting cells in the reservoirs into action, then "clear" the newly activated cells when HIV returns to the bloodstream.
 Once the cells become active, they are no longer hidden from the immune system.
-The substances that provide the kick are called latency reversing agents, as they interrupt HIV's ability to remain inactive within cells.
+The substances that re-awaken the resting HIV are called latency reversing agents, as they interrupt HIV's ability to remain inactive within cells.

-At the same time, regular antiretroviral therapy would prevent uninfected cells from becoming infected with the newly active virus that has been kicked into action.
-Ideally, this strategy would empty the reservoirs and thereby rid the body of infection.
+At the same time, regular antiretroviral therapy would prevent cells that do not have HIV from newly acquiring HIV.
+Ideally, this strategy would empty the reservoirs and thereby rid the body of HIV.
 Latency reversing agents would need to be taken along with strategies that enhance the immune system.

 Challenges with this approach:

-• Finding substances (latency reversing agents) that will safely and effectively activate, or kick the resting cells into action
+- Finding substances (latency reversing agents) that will safely and effectively activate, or reawaken the resting cells into action

-• Ensuring that every cell infected with HIV is reactivated when kicked, leaving no infected cell untouched
+- Ensuring that every cell with HIV is reactivated when poked, leaving no harboring cell untouched

-• Ensuring that infected cells that are kicked into action to start producing virus end up dying (i.e., the "kill" part of kick and kill); approaches to bolstering the immune system's ability to recognize and kill the newly activated cells are listed below.
+- Ensuring that cells with HIV that are re-awakened to start producing virus end up being cleared from the body; approaches to bolstering the immune system's ability to recognize and clear the newly activated cells are listed below.

 Block and Lock Strategies

-Studies in humans will be needed to test whether this kind of approach could work to achieve treatment-free durable suppression.
+Studies in humans will be needed to test whether this kind of approach could work to achieve durable antiretroviral treatment-free control.
 However, unlike latency reversal approaches that are studied in HIV after being used to manage other health conditions, no block and lock strategy has been approved by the US Food and Drug Administration (FDA).
 Therefore, clinical trials of these therapies have lagged behind.

 Gene Therapy